Last Updated on November 13, 2021 by Editor

 Best Restaurants in Flushing NY

-There are a plethora of hole-in-the-wall restaurants in downtown Flushing, each with its own set of die-hard fans.
-You can spend months trying them all out, parsing the best dim sum, hot pot, dumpling, noodle, Szechwan spot.
-Or start with these, and let us know your own favorites….
+There are a plethora of hole-in-the-wall restaurants in Downtown Flushing, each with its own set of die-hard fans.
+You can spend months trying them all out, parsing the best dim sum, hot pot, dumpling, noodle, or Szechwan spot.
+Start with these, and let us know your own favorites.

-SNACK: Taipan Bakery and Taipan Snacks
+SNACK: Taipan Bakery

 The Bakery is renowned for its creamy “Egg Tarts” –a French treat appropriated by Chinese pastry chefs.